According to evidence found in Ancient Mesopotamian documents, Assyrian Medical Tablets, and in the Bible itself, Jesus used cannabis-infused oil.

 Chris Bennet, the author of Sex, Drugs, Violence and the Bible, who has perhaps done more than any other to advance this theory, believes that those anointed with Jesus’ oils were also experiencing cannabis’ psychoactive properties.
 “The surviving Gnostic descriptions of the effects of the anointing rite make it very clear that the holy oil had intense psychoactive properties that prepared the recipient for entrance into ‘unfading bliss.’”
 Bennet writes in his book.

 This means that when Jesus and his disciples prepared anointing oils—with myrrh, cinnamon, olive oil, cassia and of course kaneh-bosem—then lathered this concoction all over the skin of those being anointed; they would have absorbed the medicinal properties of what was essentially cannabis-oil.
-Similar oils are made today to treat illnesses like epilepsy, glaucoma and even skin cancer.
+Similar oils are made today to treat illnesses like epilepsy, glaucoma and even cancer (now that the cancer instute admits marijuana kills cancer…).
 So while they may not have understood the scientific ins-and-outs of medical marijuana back then, those who are described in the Gospels as being cured of eye and skin diseases would have benefitted from being lathered in Jesus’ cannabis-infused anointing oil.

 Bennett tells HERB, referencing research by Dendle and Touwaide, that the use of cannabis as medicine became increasingly controversial among clergyman and reformers in the medieval ages as it became associated with magical operations.
 “These issues became more prominent with the development of witches ointments and recipes for topical preparations found in various magical grimoires.”